nobl9/n9-embed-kit/README.md

 Before using the script, you must configure the following:

-- `n9AuthConfig`: Set N9 auth server issuer, clientId, and other authentication parameters.
+- `n9AuthConfig`: Set N9 auth server issuer and clientId.
 - `targetOrigin`: Set this to match the domain of your embedded iframes for secure postMessage communication.

 Example: